 Applying to MAPR Webinar

 A webinar discussing applying to the MAPR program is available here.
-MAPR program director, Dr. Haskard-Zolnierek, and MAPR students walk through the application process and give tips about applying and attending graduate school.
+Former MAPR program director, Dr. Haskard-Zolnierek, and MAPR students walk through the application process and give tips about applying and attending graduate school.